alexnohai04/PAO/README.md

 - **displayClientDetails()**: Displays detailed information about a client by name.

 ### Audit
-- implemented an audit system that shows each action an the time it was made
+- implemented an audit system that shows each action and the time it was made